-A guide for buying home depot doors, other information on fireplace doors, and a $50 coupon for prefab fireplace doors
+A guide for buying home depot fireplace doors and other information on fireplace doors

-When it comes time to buy fireplace doors, many people think first of Home Depot.
-This isn’t a bad place to start, but there are some things you should know before you make your final purchase.
+Home depot fireplace doors are a great option for some fireplaces.
+Overall, Home Depot isn’t a bad place to start, but there are some things you should know before you make your final purchase.
 Let’s start with this video from one of the experts here at Brick-Anew.
 He’ll give you a few tips you should know before you even start shopping.

 In this guide you’ll learn:

 - Why 50% of America’s fireplaces CANNOT have a fireplace door from Home Depot

 - The #1 fit issue with Home Depot doors and a real life example

 - Who really has the best price on fireplace doors and how to find the best price for your door

 What kind of fireplaces can have Home Depot Fireplace Doors?

 Home Depot, as well as all of the other big names like Lowe’s and Amazon, all sell a brand of fireplace doors called Pleasant Hearth.
 These doors come in three sizes: small, medium, and large.
 Each of these can fit onto a range of different sized fireplaces.
 (For example, the small size can fit on a fireplace between 22 1/2″ to 29 1/2″ tall and 30″ to 37″ wide.)
 It is important to note that they cannot be installed on a prefab fireplace and are only for masonry fireplaces.
 Prefab fireplaces require a custom size door for the proper fit so prefab doors are custom built.
 It is important to understand the type of fireplace you have before you buy doors!